The world of video calls in the professional setting is upon us!

 After reviewing the agenda, I use pre-made slideshow explain supervision expectations for both my supervisees and myself.

-If you are not already accustomed to using Zoom, the online video platform, I suggest setting up a test video session to familiarize yourself with all of the features, like screenshare, document uploading and toggling.
+If you are not already accustomed to using a video platform, I suggest setting up a test video session to familiarize yourself with all of the features, like screenshare, document uploading and toggling.

 If you are working with a group, I recommend having an icebreaker so the participants can all become better acquainted, as well as ease some of the nerves and anxiety they may have about their meeting.